Creating accessible lectures/tutorials

 - It is University policy that key words and formulae are to be provided to students at least 24 hours before the class.

 - A small number of people may require handouts in alternative formats e.g. large print.
-If they are a student, this will have been recorded in their student learning profile created by the Student Disability Service.
+If they are a student, this will have been recorded in their student learning profile created by the Disability and Learning Support Service.
 This will have been passed to the School’s Coordinator of Adjustments, who will have informed the course administer who should have informed you.
 If you are speaking to non-students then it is good practice to ask in advance if anyone wishes the handouts in alternative formats.
 Creating alternative formats is quick and easy and Information Services has produced guidance to help you do this: